All Episodes

 This is the part of the story that never gets told.

-Yeah, there may be some disaffection with the Republicans, uh and there and there may be some uh uh uh uh polling data out there which suggests that the Republicans are in trouble, and if it's true to any extent, it's it's the Republican base, as we were talking earlier, being let down once again by elected leaders who campaign as conservatives, get into office, and then don't govern as conservatives.
+And if it's true to any extent, it's the Republican base, as we were talking earlier, being let down once again by elected leaders who campaign as conservatives, get into office, and then don't govern as conservatives.

 But the Democrats are not picking these up.

-The Democrats are not it's like the Washington Post story of uh uh three weeks ago now, maybe a month, Jim Van Dee did a story on what was it, security moms.
+It's like the Washington Post story three weeks ago now, maybe a month, Jim Vandehey did a story on, what was it, security moms.

 If you read deep into the story, you found out also the Democrats were doing even worse.

-The Republicans were quote unquote losing ground in polls, but the Democrats weren't picking it up.
+The Republicans were quote-unquote losing ground in polls, but the Democrats weren't picking it up.

 So the drive-by media, and you know how long this has been going on.

-They have this has been going on for at least three months, if not longer.
+This has been going on for at least three months, if not longer.

 You know, just a couple of months ago, almost no one was predicting that Democrats would take control of the House of Representatives in the November election.